ThusharaN/WordWranglers/app/document/training.md

 <b><i>train</i></b>
 - Main entry point for the script
-- Loads the configuration file specified by the config_file argument, reads in the training data, trains the specified model, and saves the trained model and metadata to disk
+- Loads the configuration file specified by the supplied argument, reads in the training data, trains the specified model, and saves the trained model and metadata to the disk
-- Calls the functions mentioned earlier to complete the training and validation of the classifier and persist it
+- Calls the functions mentioned earlier to complete the training and validation of the classifier and persist the configurations

 >**Note:** The code also sets the random seed for reproducibility and checks if a GPU is available to use.